 Choose better procurement tools

-Hopefully this list has given you some necessary and useful procurement tool suggestions.
-The important thing is to realize just how much time and effort is lost on your existing manual processes, and to take advantage of the wonderful options available to you.
+Hopefully, this list has given you some necessary and useful procurement tool suggestions.
+The important thing is to realise just how much time and effort is lost on your existing manual processes, and to take advantage of the wonderful options available to you.

 Whether you're an e-commerce business with huge stock turnover, a tech company handling countless invoices from various suppliers, or simple a company that needs help keeping its payments in order, one of these tools may be just what you need.

 Looking for other software suggestions?
-This ebook has lots of good options for finance teams and CFOs looking to modernize:
+This ebook has lots of good options for finance teams and CFOs looking to modernise:

 So what do you think?
 Which tools did we forget?
 Let us know in the comments.